vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md)
 guide for the Vipps Developer Portal.

+## Why do some Vipps payments fail?

+The most common reasons are:
+1. The debit/credit card has expired
+2. The debit/credit is no longer valid (typically when a user has received a new card, but the previous card's expiry date has not yet been reached)
+3. Insufficient funds on the debit/credit card (not enough money in the debit card's bank account, or not enough credit left on the credit card)
+4. The debit/credit card has been rejected by the issuer
+5. Payment limit reached, the user needs to authenticate with bankID in the Vipps app
+6. The payment has timed out (this happens if the user does not confirm in the Vipps app within 5 minutes - typically of the user has deactivcated puch notifications)

+We are continuously improving the error messages in the Vipps app.
+Please note that we are not allowed to give detailed information about all errors to the merchant, as some information should only be provided to the Vipps user.

 ## I am unable to login to the Developer Portal in either test or production.

 Make sure you are trying to log in to the right portal, and that you are using a browser that